tardate/LittleArduinoProjects/playground/DataLogging/VoltageToAdafruitIO/README.md

 ## Resolution (or lack thereof)

 The voltage readings I'm expecting will be in the 1-1.3V range.
-Direct sampling with a 5V Arduino Uno's analog pin sacrifices a great deal of resolution - basically I'll have a [4.9mV](https://www.wolframalpha.com/input/?i=5V%2F1024) resolution.
+Direct sampling with a 5V Arduino Uno's analog pin sacrifices a great deal of resolution - basically I'll have a [4.9mV](https://www.wolframalpha.com/input/?i=5V%2F1024) steps.

-That's not great, and could be improved with some off-board apmplification or higher resolution ADC, but in this case I prefer to accept the lack of precision for the benefit of not needing any additional circuit components.
+That's not great, and could be improved with some off-board amplification or higher resolution ADC, but in this case I prefer to accept the lack of precision for the benefit of not needing any additional circuit components.